-Generally, you don’t want your jewelry to compete with the dress.
-If your dress has an interesting neckline, a long necklace will take the attention away from the dress.
+Generally, you don’t want your jewelry to compete with your dress.
+If your dress has an interesting neckline, a long necklace will take attention away from the dress.
 Instead, a pair of earrings or a bracelet are two great options.
 Or, if your dress features cap sleeves, a hairpiece would be a stunning way to accessorize.

 Here are some common jewelry and wedding dress pairings:

 - Pure white: Try platinum or anything with cooler tones.
 Pearls also look beautiful with bright white.

 - Ivory: Ivory looks beautiful with gold or rose gold depending on the undertones of the dress.